happydream122/shopify-theme-starter/README.md

 ## How to Use
-* Clone the repo `git clone https://github.com/Hujjat/shopify-starter-theme.git`
+* Clone the repo `git clone https://github.com/happydream122/shopify-theme-starter.git`
 * Run `npm install` to install all dependencies
 * Add your config information in the `config.yml` file.

-Or, watch this video for practical work [here](https://youtu.be/hYr0oIGVS-I)

 Happy development :)